postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 ### Example: ExpressionBuilder

 The following example uses an <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> to build a pattern comparing an input value to several forbidden values.
-Notice the use of <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendLiteral*>, <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendExpression*> and <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendVerbatim*>.
+Notice the use of <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendLiteral*>, <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendExpression*>, and <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendVerbatim*>.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/ExpressionBuilder.cs name="ExpressionBuilder"]

 ## Generating statements using a StringBuilder-like API

 <xref:Metalama.Framework.Code.SyntaxBuilders.StatementBuilder> is to statements what <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> is to expressions.
 Note that it also allows you to generate _blocks_ thanks to its <xref:Metalama.Framework.Code.SyntaxBuilders.StatementBuilder.BeginBlock*> and <xref:Metalama.Framework.Code.SyntaxBuilders.StatementBuilder.EndBlock*> methods.

 > [!WARNING]
 > Do not forget the trailing semicolon at the end of the statement.

 When you are done, call the <xref:Metalama.Framework.Code.SyntaxBuilders.IStatementBuilder.ToStatement*> method.
-You can use inject the returned <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement> in run-time code by calling the <xref:Metalama.Framework.Aspects.meta.InsertStatement*> method in the template.
+You can inject the returned <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement> in run-time code by calling the <xref:Metalama.Framework.Aspects.meta.InsertStatement*> method in the template.

 ## Parsing C# expressions and statements